 Risk management is an all-encompassing term.
 It refers to the practice of identifying, analyzing, and mitigating risks within businesses, whether that’s within an individual project or a wider business need.

 Visit here: f95Zone

-Project managers are responsible for the risk management process on any given project.
+Project managers are responsible for the Risk Management Certification in Abu Dhabi process on any given project.
 To do this effectively, they need to identify possible issues and potential pitfalls that could hinder project objectives from being met.

 There’s a common misunderstanding of the word “risk” as it applies to businesses.
 Risks are not exclusively threats, as they may be positive.
 Rather they’re events that may or may not happen, but which will affect the project and indeed the larger business.

 While by no means can we fit an exhaustive list in this article, we can outline some of the most common risks businesses and projects may encounter.

 The most obvious is cost.
 Running over budget or incurring unexpected costs adds risks to any project.
 This is why cost estimation is a vital part of your strategy.

 One of the most common reasons project costs may increase is due to scheduling.
 Scheduling conflicts may cause delays, which often results in costs increasing.

 Finally, performance may affect projects.
 This risk can cause delays through inconsistent results.

 Again, this is by no means an exhaustive list.
 Risks will be unique to projects and to businesses.
 That’s why most businesses have a risk management process.